U-VISA Submission Process

 Your client was a victim of qualifying criminal activity. (link to website)

-Your client was helpful, is helpful, or is likely to be helpful to law enforcement in the investigation or prosecution of the crime.
-If your client is under the age of 16 on the date of the qualifying crime or is unable to provide information due to a disability, a parent, guardian, or next friend may assist law enforcement on their behalf.
-As per California Law, helpfulness is presumed if, your client has not refused to provide information reasonably requested by law enforcement or this Office.
-(See Cal.
-Penal Code Section 679.10 for further information, link to website).
+Your client was helpful, is helpful, or is likely to be helpful to law enforcement in the detection, investigation, prosecution, conviction, or sentencing of the criminal activity.
+If your client is under the age of 16 on the date of the qualifying crime or is unable to provide information due to incompetency or incapacitation, a parent, guardian, or next friend may assist law enforcement on their behalf.
+As per California Law, helpfulness is presumed IF, your client has not refused to provide information reasonably requested by law enforcement or this Office.
+See Cal.
+Penal Code Section 679.10 for further information. (link to website).

 Procedure for Submission